 After living and working in your adopted country for a year or two, you’ll probably know whether you’d like to make your home there for the long haul.
 If that’s the case, you can apply for permanent residency.

 Applying for permanent resident status is usually more costly than applying for a temporary visa.
-For instance, per the Canadian Government, Canada charges $325 to $1,050 Canadian ($260 to $830 U.S., as of late 2017) per adult depending on their class (investors and business owners pay more, while regular work visa holders pay less), plus a $490 Canadian (approximately $390 U.S.) “right of permanent residence” fee, per adult.
+For instance, per the Canadian Government, Canada charges $850 Canadian for a standard permanent residence application, which includes the application fee and the actual right of permanent residence.
+Business owners and investors must pay even more, typically north of $2,000 Canadian.
 Certain exceptions may apply for refugees seeking asylum, minor dependents, and other protected groups.